zjy-mandy/git-gud/README.md

 1. fork the repo
 2. clone the repo to your local machine
-3. edit the fields to contain your contact information (if you are comfortable)
+3. edit the fields in `index.html` to contain your contact information (if you are comfortable)
 4. commit and push your changes to your fork
 5. open a merge request to this repo